lewhunt/divz/README.md

 ## What Sets It Apart?

-Divz is designed to be responsive and easy to use, acting as a simple wrapper around a list of divs or other HTML elements.
-The demos illustrate how it could work as a carousel, slideshow or gallery component.
-Various modes of navigation are supported: touch for mobile, cursor and trackpad for desktop, plus arrow keys for big-screen devices.
+- <b>Simple Integration:</b> Divz is designed to be responsive and easy to use, acting as a simple wrapper around a list of divs or other HTML elements
+- <b>Various Uses:</b> The demos illustrate how it could work as a carousel, slideshow or gallery but there are other use cases: <i>an experimental way to navigate web content</i>
+- <b>Broad Device Support:</b> Various modes of navigation are supported: touch for mobile, cursor/trackpad for desktop, and arrow keys for TV devices

 <br/>